miyako/PowerInfer/index.md

 #### Apple Silicon

 The CLI supports a `--vram-budget` option to budget VRAM usage but this switch is not available on Apple Silicon (it is intended for CUDA).

-Unlike the original llama.cpp, there is no Metal optimisation (yet).
+Unlike the original llama.cpp, there is no Metal optimisation yet.

 #### AI Kit compatibility